 A Practice from Before Jesus’ Time

 Before the time of Christ, the Jews developed a number of short blessings to be said whenever the occasion arises, in addition to saying longer prayers in the morning and evening.
-Modern custom begins all of them by obeying Deuteronomy 8 (“You shall bless the Lord”) by saying, “Blessed are you, oh Lord our God, King of the Universe.”
+Some of them are now prayed in the daily synagogue service.
+Modern custom begins all of them by saying, “Blessed are you, oh Lord our God, King of the Universe.”

 In Jesus’ day the first line was probably just “Blessed is he,” but the rabbis felt it was important to be reminded that God is King over us in order to “receive on ourselves the Kingdom of God,” so they added the rest of the line later.
 So in these prayers we mentally kneel toward God, remind ourselves of his goodness, and that he is our King.

-We read that when Jesus did miracles, the people “glorified God” – probably exclaiming, “Blessed is he who has performed a miracle in this place!”
-It was customary to pray the blessing before leaving the site where the miracle occurred, or to return to the place to say it.
+When Jesus did miracles, the people “glorified God,” perhaps exclaiming, “Blessed is he who has performed a miracle in this place!”
+It was customary to pray this blessing at a site where a miracle occurred.
 So when Jesus healed ten lepers and only one, a Samaritan, came back and loudly blessed God, Jesus wondered why the other nine hadn’t returned to do the same thing (Lk 17:12 -19).

 For Everything a Blessing